Reine Minoru

-Reine Minoru (レーヌミノル, foaled 24 April 2014) is a Japanese Thoroughbred racehorse.
+Reine Minoru (レーヌミノル, foaled 24 April 2014) is a Japanese Thoroughbred racehorse and broodmare.
 As a two-year-old in 2016 she showed great promise by winning her first two races including the Kokura Nisai Stakes and went on to be placed in both the Keio Hai Nisai Stakes and the Hanshin Juvenile Fillies.
 In the following spring she ran fourth in the Daily Hai Queen Cup and second in the Fillies' Revue before recording an upset victory over a strong field in the Oka Sho.
 She failed to win in thirteen subsequent races, running her last race in February 2019.